The Right Honourable: Caribbean

-The prime ministers of Grenada, Saint Lucia, Saint Vincent and the Grenadines and Trinidad and Tobago are styled as Right Honourable.
+The prime ministers of Barbados, Grenada, Saint Lucia, Saint Vincent and the Grenadines and Trinidad and Tobago are styled as Right Honourable.
 The West Indies Federation prime minister was also styled as such during that office's short existence.

+Malaysia

+In Malaysia, only the Prime Minister, his or her deputy, four judges of the Federal Court and MPs who are titled Tun are styled as Right Honourable (Malay: Yang Amat Berhormat, Yang Amat Arif for judges) at the federal level.
+For the state level, all the Menteris Besar, Chief Ministers and Premier along with their deputies are also styled Right Honourable.

 Nepal

-In Nepal, the president, speaker of the House of Representatives, prime minister and chief justice of the Supreme Court are formally styled Right Honourable (सम्माननीय).
+In Nepal, the president, vice president speaker of the House of Representatives, prime minister and chief justice are formally styled Right Honourable (सम्माननीय).
 Ministers, members of parliament (Lower and Upper Houses and provincial parliaments) and Chief ministers of provinces are styled "Honourable" only.
 It is usually joked during informal discussions about the use of the word "Honourable" to differentiate senior and less senior government dignitories.
 It can also be spelled in English as The Rt.
 Hon’ble.

 South Korea

 In South Korea, the President, Prime Minister, Speaker of the National Assembly and Chief Justice can use the Right Honourable style.

+Spain

+In the Spanish autonomous community of Catalonia, the president of the Generalitat de Catalunya and the president of the Parliament of Catalonia are formally referred as the Right Honourable.

 Countries with rare or historic usage

 Australia

 In Australia, the lord mayors of Adelaide, Brisbane, Hobart, Melbourne, Perth and Sydney are entitled to be styled Right Honourable while in office.

 Historically, a number of Australians were entitled to the style as members of the Privy Council of the United Kingdom.
 Appointment to the Australian equivalent of the Privy Council, the Federal Executive Council, does not entitle a person to the style.
 Typical appointees to the Imperial Privy Council included senior politicians and judges at state and federal level.
 Malcolm Fraser in 1976 was the most recent prime minister to accept appointment to the Privy Council and thus to be styled Right Honourable.
 Of his 21 predecessors, only four were not members of the Privy Council – Alfred Deakin (declined appointment), Chris Watson (never offered), Arthur Fadden (accepted after leaving office), and Gough Whitlam (declined appointment).
 The last Governor-General to be entitled to the style was Sir Ninian Stephen, who left office in 1988.
 The last active politician to be entitled to the style was Ian Sinclair, who retired in 1998.
 The few Australian recipients of British peerages were also entitled to the style.

 Present-day Australian governments no longer recommend Australians for elevation to the peerage or appointment to the Privy Council.
-However, some present-day Australian citizens either hold hereditary peerages (e.g. Malcolm Murray, 12th Earl of Dunmore) or have been awarded life peerages on the recommendation of the UK government (e.g. Trixie Gardner, Baroness Gardner of Parkes).
+However, some present-day Australian citizens either hold hereditary peerages (e.g. Malcolm Murray, 12th Earl of Dunmore).